 However, if you happen to be in places with fumes or cigarette smoke, wash them immediately after use because the smell tends to cling on the wig.

-2. Use the right product for your ladies wigs.
+2. Always use the right product.
 Wig shampoos are usually available in local stores or salon.
 But if unavailable, use mild baby shampoo.
 Apply at least one tablespoon of shampoo.

 4. Use cool water to rinse.
 Rather than washing the wigs in a basin, let the water flow on the wig instead.
 Make sure all the shampoo is washed out.